Helpful Gardening Tips

 Sweet Gum Tree Seedlings are a Towering Deciduous

-Reaching astronomical heights of up to one-hundred feet when adequately cared for; sweet gum trees form a symmetrical cone-like design, enhancing the yard's appearance.
-Ideal for planting in a gardening landscape, the sweet gum brings about not only beautiful but is inviting to numerous wildlife as well.
+Reaching astronomical heights of up to one hundred feet when adequately cared for, sweetgum trees form a symmetrical cone-like design, enhancing the yard's appearance.
+Ideal for planting in a gardening landscape, the sweet gum brings about beauty and invites numerous wildlife.
 Some of which include beavers, squirrels, white-tailed deer, and wood ducks.

 Sweet Gum Tree Seedlings is Inviting to Numerous Wildlife

 There are several steps to take when growing sweet gum tree seedlings for successful tree growth.
 Below are special instructions to help get started.

 1. Put the sweet gum seedlings into a resealable plastic Ziploc baggie, fill it with a cup of dampened mineral-enriched soil, and put it in the refrigerator for between one and three months, checking the soil periodically for dryness and adding water as needed.